Fentanyl Addiction, Effects, Withdrawal & Treatment

 Fentanyl Dependence

-Opioid dependence can develop with consistent use and may even develop to some degree in people using fentanyl as prescribed.
 Dependence is characterized by a continued need for the substance in question to feel and function “normally” and, once developed, is accompanied by the arrival of withdrawal symptoms when the person stops taking the drug or slows its use.1

 Fentanyl Withdrawal Symptoms

-Some symptoms of opioid withdrawal may include:
+Some symptoms of fentanyl withdrawal may include:6

 • Yawning.